 History of reaction to multiple IV medicines

-Certain food allergies (bananas, avocados, chestnuts, kiwi and tomato)
+Certain food allergies (bananas, avocados, chestnuts, kiwi, and tomatoes) due to cross-reactivity with latex allergen

 There are medicines to help treat the symptoms of latex allergy.
 The best treatment is to avoid contact with latex.